-The Presentation Skills Tigers program also changes from holiday to holiday, so students are more than welcome (and even encouraged) to give it a couple of tries.
+The Presentation Skills Tigers program also changes from holiday to holiday, so students are more than welcome (and even encouraged) to try it again and again.
 If you’re not sure whether your child has enough experience, please get in touch and we can chat about your circumstances.

-Our classes vary in size every holiday depending on how many bookings we receive – however, the maximum size of our Tigers class is 10 students with one coach, and 16 students with two coaches.
+Our classes vary in size every holiday depending on how many bookings we receive – however, the maximum size of our Tigers class is 9 students with one coach, and 16 students with two coaches.

 If there aren’t any spots left, it’s usually because we’ve hit capacity – please get in touch with us and we’ll see what we can do about either opening an extra class, fitting your child into the existing class, or putting you on a waitlist in case any students pull out!

-After each program, students will go home with:
+After each workshop, students will get to keep:

 If you think that your child has sufficient reading and writing skills, we would be more than happy to talk it through with you (although we would definitely recommend that they do the Presentation Skills Tabby Cats program first!) – alternatively, we would also be more than happy to add you to our email list (see below) so we can let you know when bookings open when your child is old enough to join!

 It is an excellent program.
 I will be interested to book my daughter again in the future.